smoltcp-rs/smoltcp/README.md

 raw frames.
 For testing purposes, we will use a regular OS, and run _smoltcp_ in a userspace process.
 Only Linux is supported (right now).

-On \*nix OSes, transmiting and receiving raw frames normally requires superuser privileges, but on Linux it is possible to create a _persistent tap interface_ that can be manipulated by a specific user:
+On \*nix OSes, transmitting and receiving raw frames normally requires superuser privileges, but on Linux it is possible to create a _persistent tap interface_ that can be manipulated by a specific user: